ingestly/ingestly-endpoint/README.md

 #### Create a table for the log data on BigQuery
 1. Go to the GCP console, then open `BigQuery`.
-2. Create a dataset like `Ingestly` if you haven't have.
+2. Create a dataset like `Ingestly` if you haven't had.
 3. Create a table with your preferred table name like `logs`, then enable `Edit as text` in Schema section. (note your table name)
 4. Open `BigQuery/table_schema` file in this repository, copy the content and paste it to the schema text box of table creation modal.
 5. In the `Partition and cluster settings` section, Select `timestamp` column for partitioning.